Home » Reviews

 Wise Multi-Currency Account

 This account is a great option if you are a freelancer or have a business that does transactions with other businesses located internationally.
-When you open a Wise multi-currency account, you get the free:
+When you open a Wise multi-currency account, you get the following for free:

 The Wise debit card is now available in the US, Switzerland, Singapore, Australia, New Zealand, Malaysia, the UK, Canada, and most of the Eurozone.